queryluke/masseffect-5e-data/data/rules/the-order-of-combat.md

 turn, consider taking the Dodge or Ready action, as described in "Actions in Combat."

 #### Bonus Actions
-Various class features, spells, and other abilities let you take an additional action on your turn called a bonus action.
+Various class features, powers, and other abilities let you take an additional action on your turn called a bonus action.
 The Cunning Action feature, for example, allows an infiltrator to take a bonus action.
-You can take a bonus action only when a special ability, spell, or other feature of the game states that you can do something as a bonus action.
+You can take a bonus action only when a special ability, power, or other feature of the game states that you can do something as a bonus action.
 You otherwise don't have a bonus action to take.

 You can take only one bonus action on your turn, so you must choose which bonus action to use when you have more than